 Having your own travel stove opens up tons of food options when camping (or traveling in general).
 You’re no longer at the mercy of the cookware available at your campsite, hostel, etc)—you can cook up a nice meal anywhere!

-If you need a gift for budget travelers or hikers, this will help them save a boatload of money on food.
+If you need a gift for hikers or budget travelers, this will help them save a boatload of money on food.

 There are super fancy backpacking stoves out there (like this one), but I personally just use the basic, tried-and-true MSR PocketRocket Stove.

-If your traveler wants the freedom to cook their own meals in the wild, they’ll also need a compact camping cookware set.
+If your explorer wants the freedom to cook their own meals in the wild, they’ll also need a compact camping cookware set.
 These are also sometimes referred to as camping mess kits, and they are super handy.

-This is the set we used in Torres, and it worked perfectly—small enough to pack, but just big enough to cook.
+This is the set we used in Torres del Paine, and it worked perfectly—small enough to pack, but just big enough to cook.
 And best of all, super cheap compared to most other options!

 I’m a firm believer that every adventurer should own a high-quality sleeping bag—something that will keep them warm in extreme temperatures.

-This probably won’t be a travel present that your traveler will take with them on long trips (lugging around a sleeping bag—no matter how compact—is a pain).
+This probably won’t be something your traveler takes with them on long trips (lugging around a sleeping bag—no matter how compact—is a pain).
 But if they love camping and hiking, they’ll definitely put it to good use.

 When choosing a sleeping bag, there are 3 main things to consider: Price, Temperature Rating, and Size/Weight.